 Clients should always make it a priority to determine up front who owns the work once it’s completed and paid for.
 It sounds like common sense enough, but ambiguity happens here more often than you’d think.

 A trademark, on the other hand, specifically involves assets (logos, slogans, designs, music, etc.) that distinguish brands, businesses, products, etc. from others.
 In other words, a copyright applies to your brown bear drawing as long is it remains a personal work, but a trademark comes into play once you make it your company logo, or put it on a million shirts.
 At that point it has become an asset that distinguishes your brand or product from others.

 (On a side note, the USPTO actually distinguishes between TM, which pertains to goods, and SM, which pertains to services.
 They recommend using each accordingly.)

 Like copyrights, there is no legal action required if you want to trademark your logo or protect your right to use it as such.
 A trademark simply states that you believe your logo to be an asset that is unique to, and uniquely identifies, your brand.
 However a registered trademark—the ®; that is, the little “R” in a circle next to a logo, tagline, etc.—is a different story.
 A registered trademark is an official recognition by the United States Patent and Trademark Office that your mark is in fact unique and distinct to your business and can be protected as such.

 Because of the added complexities of trademarks, the USPTO recommends that you hire a trademark attorney to assist you in the process of getting your mark (your logo, etc.) registered.

 For official information on trademarks, copyrights, uses, and registering, see the USPTO’s Basic Facts pamphlet.

-For those here in San Luis Obispo County interested in finding out more about copyrights or trademarks, Simas Taylor is a Central Coast firm that specializes in intellectual property law.
+For those here in San Luis Obispo County interested in finding out more about copyrights or trademarks, Tardiff Saldo is a Central Coast firm located in Avila Beach that practices in the area of intellectual property law.